Dash-02/DevsTaker/README.md

+# DevsTaker

+Notes for developers "DevsTaker" is a modern mobile application that was created specifically for programmers and developers, designed for writing and managing notes.
+Developed in collaboration with [AmetDev](https://github.com/AmetDev).

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).